lecktor/Voron-V2.4/Manuals/Tuning/Readme.md

       9. The nozzle bed offset is done for now.
 7. Tighten ***all*** the screws while cabin is still hot.

 Thats it for tuning.
 You should be now ready for your first print.
 If you had any issues along the way, you can take a look at [very detailed tuning guide](https://github.com/AndrewEllis93/Print-Tuning-Guide) by AndrewEllis93.
+You can also find some helpful tuning print files [here](../Test_Prints/).

+> **PS:** For configuring MainsailOS from SSH, enter **SUDO raspi-config**.
+From there you can join your device to WiFi should you choose to do so and change local network domain name.

 Don't have an idea what to print?
 Try printing a [cube](https://www.thingiverse.com/thing:5429894) and filming it for [serial request](https://www.reddit.com/r/voroncorexy/).
 Please read about the process in [this serial request information questions reddit thread](https://www.reddit.com/r/voroncorexy/comments/r4ggml/serial_request_information_questions/).

-> **PS:** For configuring MainsailOS from SSH, enter **SUDO raspi-config**.
-From there you can join your device to WiFi should you choose to do so and change local network domain name.

 ---
 ### Back: [Manuals](../Readme.md)